ToasterTech/copy/about.md

 		* General team support.

 ## FIRST Robotics Competition
+* FIRST (For Inspiration and Recognition of Science and Technology) is an international robotics competition league for youth of any age
+	* FRC (FIRST Robotics Competition) and FTC (FIRST Tech Challenge) for high school students
+	* FLL (FIRST Lego League) and Jr. FLL for elementary and middle school students
 * Every year students build a robot to compete with and against other teams
 * This international competition is comprised of design and building challenges
 * Students gain important skills in teamwork, strategy, science, engineering, and business
-* FIRST (For Inspiration and Recognition of Science and Technology) is an international robotics competition league for youth of any age
-	* FRC (FIRST Robotics Competition) and FTC (FIRST Tech Challenge) for high school students
-	* FLL (FIRST Lego League) and Jr. FLL for elementary and middle school students
-* FIRST is dedicated to spreading the word about STEM (Science, Technology, Engineering and Math)
+* Dedicated to spreading the word about STEM (Science, Technology, Engineering and Math)
 * Competitive but fun and friendly environment
 * Gives participants a glimpse into the practical world by offering them a chance to learn real world skills
 	* Engineering
 	* Marketing
 	* Leadership
 	* Relationship goals [ed. note: #relationshipgoals...seriously though this needs to be more specific]
 * Teams have to raise funds, recruit and lead themselves with minimal coach and mentor intervention
-* Participants learn valuable real world skills

 ## The Team
 * Comprised of students 13 to 18 years of age from diverse backgrounds
+* Small team with only twelve members
 * Students from all over the Greater Atlanta Area can join
 * Most of the team is home-schooled
 * Other members are enrolled at public and private schools
 * We aim to be inclusive on the field and off
-* In particular we are looking for students with any of the following skills:
+* In particular we are looking for students with any of the following skills or interests:
 	* Mechanics
 	* Design
 	* Programming